togbemismadjisosthene/digital-contact-tracing-mvp/README.md

 npm start
 ```

-The app will open at `http://localhost:3000`
+The app will open at `http://localhost:3000` in development (when running the React dev server with `npm start`).

+Note: if you build the frontend (`npm run build`) and let the backend serve the production build (the server serves files from the `build/` directory), then open the backend URL (for example `http://localhost:4000/`) to access the app in production.

 ### 6. Create Your First Account